eclipse-che/blog/_posts/2021-01-07-use-mkcert-to-trust-local-che-certificates.markdown

 checluster.org.eclipse.che/eclipse-che patched
 ```

 A last command is required to include the local CA certificate, created at step 2, in the CA bundle of Che workspaces trusted certificates.
+This is required to allow communications between workspaces and the Che server.

 The convention used to add a certificate in Che CA bundle is via a `ConfigMap` in Che server namepsace with labels `app.kubernetes.io/part-of=che.eclipse.org` and `app.kubernetes.io/component=ca-bundle`: